Hadath el Jebbeh

 Hadath el Jebbeh is a summer resort and touristic place, benefiting from its welcoming and friendly local families.
 The inhabitants of the village are mostly Maronites, with the presence of two churches in town, the historical St. Daniel church which was built around 1110 CE, and Notre-Dame church built in 1956.
 At the end of summer, Hadath el Jebbeh celebrates St. Daniel Festival, which takes place every second Sunday of September of each year.

 Location, climate and nature

 Hadath el Jebbeh is located in Bsharri District, overlooking Qannoubine Valley.
 The village is 94 km away from Lebanese Capital, Beirut, and 36 km away from Tripoli, the largest city in North Lebanon.

 Hadath el Jebbeh is well known by its cold (sometimes freezing) snowy weather during winter, and its cool weather during summer, which makes it lovely to visit anytime throughout the year, especially in the summer season, where numerous Lebanese consider it one of the best summer residences in Lebanon.

 Etymology

+Haddath

 Hadath is the name of three localities in Lebanon.
 To differentiate between the localities, the name of the region is added, Hadath Beirut, Hadath Baalbeck and finally Hadath el Joubbeh.
 Other localities by this name exist in the Middle East.

 The Semitic root of Hadath means "the new", hence the name could mean "the new town".